 Distinguished Graduate Program

-This initiative spotlights each SAC program during our annual graduation ceremony by honoring one outstanding student from those programs, called the “Distinguished Graduate”.
-Students receive special recognition at the ceremony by wearing a cord signifying their Distinguished Graduate status and through an announcement made when they cross the stage.
+This initiative spotlights each SAC program during our annual graduation ceremony by honoring one outstanding student from those programs, called the “Distinguished Graduate.”
+Students receive special recognition at the ceremony by wearing a purple cord signifying their Distinguished Graduate status.
 Their diplomas are also marked to show that they have achieved this honor.

-Students are required to apply through a process as outlined below and to complete service projects for the department and college designed to promote graduation.
+Students are required to apply through a process as outlined below and selected students must complete service projects for the department and college designed to promote graduation.

 Criteria for selecting the Distinguished Graduate (departments may add to these criteria):

-1) Student must have a minimal GPA of 3.2.
+1) Student must have a minimum GPA of 3.2.